MiHCM/azure-ai-agent-services/README.md

 - Update the `PROJECT_OPENAPI_CONNECTION_NAME` with the connection name you created.

 ### Step 4: Run the python script
-- Use the `openAPI3Agent.py` script to interact with the deployed Azure AI Agent and MiHCM APIs.
+- Use the `template.py` script to interact with the deployed Azure AI Agent and MiHCM APIs.
 - Update the `agent_request` value with different requests for the agent.

+## Use Cases
+- What are my leave balances?
+- Check my leave balance for 2024.
+If I have more than 10 days of annual leave, submit an HR request for leave encashment or carry forward.
+- Please show me all my HR requests.
+- Submit a work activity for 2.5 hours for the meeting with Adventure Works on the Project Kick-off.
+- Submit a work activity for yesterday for 2.5 hours for the meeting with Contoso on the Project Kick-off.
+- List all my work items for yesterday and today.

+## Support
+Have a question or need assistance?
+Get in touch with our team:
+- Support: ai-support@mihcm.com
+- Info on how to setup an account with MiHCM: https://mihcm.com/contact-us/